hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3519

-They forsake their beds, supplicating their Lord with fear and hope, and spend out of what We have provided for them.
+They forsake their beds, invoking their Lord with fear and hope, and spend out of what We have provided for them.

 # 3520